raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 --- task ---

-Your teacher or mentor's name will appear.
+Your teacher's or mentor's name will appear.
 If it is the right name, click on the green **Continue to form** button.

 ![Continue to form.](images/continue-to-form.png)